mylofi/local-vault/LOCK-KEY.md

 });
 ```

-**Note:** Even though this lock-key is being manually specified at vault creation, the user will be prompted at for a passkey authentication this time, to save the lock-key.
-There is intentionally no way to use **Local Vault** without a user being passkey-authentication prompted at least once (per device), at initial vault setup.
+**Note:** Even though this lock-key is being manually specified at vault creation, the user will still be prompted for passkey authentication at this time, to be able to save the lock-key.
+There is *intentionally no way* to use **Local Vault** without a user being passkey-authentication prompted at least once (per device), at initial vault setup.

 ## Manually setting lock-key when connecting to existing vault